 NOTE 7 - PAYROLL PROTECTION LOANS

-In March 2020, the Organization received a \$227,134 Payroll Protection Program (PPP) loan made available through the Small Business Administration.
-The Organization met certain requirements and the loan was forgiven and recognized as a grant in November 2020.
+In 2021, the Organization received a \$240,647 Payroll Protection Program (PPP) loan made available through the Small Business Administration.
+The Organization met certain requirements and the loan was forgiven and recognized as a grant.